-The process of building a unicorn startup differs significantly from Fortune 500 companies.
+The process of building a unicorn startup differs significantly from those of Fortune 500 companies.

-- Your product has a high impact on a customer’s life.
+- Your product has a considerable impact on a customer’s life.
 It changes customer behavior and can improve their lifestyle.
-Uber is a good example of such a product.
+Uber is an excellent example of such a product.

 - Your product has a revenue-generated model from inception.
 It needs to reduce costs on the one hand and generate enough value on the other.
-In the case of Uber, it saves passenger time and allows driver to generate cash.
+In the case of Uber, it saves the rider’s time and allows drivers to earn money.

 And these are the reasons why unicorns become what they are.
 Uber is more than just a taxi application.
-It is a phenomenon that changed our view about how a transport service should work.
+It is a phenomenon that changed our perspective on how a transport service should work.

 Market requirements to build a unicorn model

 It is believed that $1 billion is the ideal market value size to launch a startup.
-Such market ensures enough customers, but also provides some room a place for a new player.
+Such a market ensures enough customers, but also provides some room for a new player.

-Therefore, it’s important to ensure that your product has enough potential to be influential in a Unicorn marketplace.
+Therefore, it’s vital to ensure that your product has enough potential to be influential in a Unicorn marketplace.

-The main point of market analysis is to make sure your product has market/product fit in a crowded market.
-As well as it is attractive enough to encourage customers to pay a premium price on a regular basis.
+The main point of market analysis is to make sure your product has a market/product fit in a crowded market.
+You also need to ensure it is attractive enough to encourage customers to pay a premium price on a regular basis.

-That’s why, there are specific empirical-based requirements to projects at unicorn level.
-It’s not a clear framework, but rather the combination of founder’s skills, that empower dynamic of startup growth:
+That’s why there are specific empirical-based requirements for the projects at the unicorn level.
+It’s not a single framework, but rather the combination of the founder’s skills, that empower the dynamic of startup growth:

-- If company shows x10 times growth over 3 years, it signals a potential to reach a billion dollars valuation.
+- If a company shows x10 times growth over 3 years, it signals the potential to reach a billion dollars valuation.

-- Founder has to be obsessed with results.
-The trick is to do whatever it takes – write new rules and break the common ones, as every famous unicorns do.
+- A founder has to be obsessed with results.
+The trick is to do whatever it takes – write new rules and break the common ones, as every famous unicorn does.

 - Continue doing unicorn stuff until it stops working.
 If customers like what you are doing, keep moving on.
 If your company grows, you don’t need to change your core activity.
-Do the same things for the larger target audience, taking into account the hypothesis that work well with your smaller audience.
+Do the same things for the broader target audience, taking into account the hypothesis that works well with your smaller audience.

 Get your FREE copy right now!